STAR Conditions & Expectations

-- Submit a one page written summary of the funded research project to the STAR Program no later than August 30, 2020.
-This summary should be sent as an e-mail attachment in Word format to firstname.lastname@example.org.
+- Submit a one page written summary describing the research you performed, including hypothesis, methods used, results and conclusions, during the STAR Program no later than September 3rd, 2021.
+This summary should be sent as an e-mail attachment in Word format to email@example.com.

 - Acknowledge STAR Program funding support in any publications resulting from the research project.
 All STAR related posters, talks and subsequent publishings must acknowledge the UC Davis STAR program and fund source.
 An example of how to acknowledge funding is "Financial support was provided by the Students Training in Advanced Research (STAR) Program through a UC Davis School of Veterinary Medicine Endowment Fund (or Morris, BVI, NIH, etc.).
 Students funded by the NIH T35 grant will need to include the NIH grant number as well.